-Actuarial economic assumptions have been reviewed over the year to reflect recent property price experience.
-Coupled with variances in interest rates, property growth and expense inflation, this contributed to a reduction of surplus of ± 10.9 m, largely driven by the fall in interest rates over the year.
+Actuarial economic assumptions have been reviewed over the period to reflect recent property price experience.
+Coupled with variances in interest rates, property growth and expense inflation, this contributed to a reduction of surplus of £6.1m, largely driven by the fall in interest rates.